Manderby/NALib/doc/Readme.txt

-4. C90 variable declarations
+4. C90 variable definitions
 ----------------------------
-Sometimes in the code, you will find some declarations commented with the following sentence:

-Declaration before implementation.
-Needed for C90
+Note that this code has been written to be compatible with C90.
+This means in particular that all variables have to be defined prior to any implementation in the same code block.

-This has been introduced due to the standard C90 which paritally still is used by some compilers.
+The standard C90 is partially still in use by some compilers.
 This standard states that each variable MUST be declared before it is used.
 Later standards and most modern compilers do not really need this anymore but when you try to compile a static or dynamic library on certain compilers, you will most probably run into the problem that the declarations must be present.

 NALib is prepared for that.
 So every variable is always declared before any use in any implementation.